ZHANG-Y-D/HacKG--KnowledgeEngineering-Polimi/README.md

 ## Data Linking

 #### Data Retrieval
-The dataset is composed of many separate JSON files and stored in [Dropbox](https://www.dropbox.com/sh/4i4tp6y0kl2lk24/AAAnU8WV-XFa_cMGMNclrAiLa?dl=0), we wrote a Python script to downloads these files and merges them together.
+The dataset is composed of many separate JSON files and stored in [Dropbox](https://www.dropbox.com/sh/4i4tp6y0kl2lk24/AAAnU8WV-XFa_cMGMNclrAiLa?dl=0), we wrote two Python scripts to download these files, merge them together and generate the RDF triples.
-* [DownloadResourceFromDropbox.py](https://github.com/ZHANG-Y-D/HacKG--KnowledgeEngineering-Polimi/blob/main/DownloadResourceFromDropbox.py): To download a part of resources data.
+* [DownloadResourceFromDropbox.py](https://github.com/ZHANG-Y-D/HacKG--KnowledgeEngineering-Polimi/blob/main/DownloadResourceFromDropbox.py): To download (a part of) resource data.
 * [Gen_RDF.py](https://github.com/ZHANG-Y-D/HacKG--KnowledgeEngineering-Polimi/blob/main/Gen_RDF.py): To merge all separate json files and generate the RDF triples.

-**Attention**: If you want to access data, you can decompress the Resources.zip.
-It already contains a part of the data, and if you want more, you can run the [DownloadResourceFromDropbox.py](https://github.com/ZHANG-Y-D/HacKG--KnowledgeEngineering-Polimi/blob/main/DownloadResourceFromDropbox.py).
+**Attention**: The [Resources](https://github.com/ZHANG-Y-D/HacKG--KnowledgeEngineering-Polimi/tree/main/Resources) folder already contains a part of resource data, and if you want more, you can run the [DownloadResourceFromDropbox.py](https://github.com/ZHANG-Y-D/HacKG--KnowledgeEngineering-Polimi/blob/main/DownloadResourceFromDropbox.py).

 #### YARRRML (https://rml.io/yarrrml/matey/#)